919447614

 ANIMAL ETHICS AND WELFARE

 Virbac stakeholders (customers, veterinarians, farmers, employees, etc.) are increasingly mindful of the impact of our products on the entire value chain.
-This is why we conduct our innovation approach and our operations in a strong ethical framework, promoting in vitro testing as much as possible and involving our various partners and stakeholders: suppliers, supervisory authorities, professional associations, etc.
+This is why we conduct our innovation approach and our operations in a strong ethical framework, promoting as much as possible in vitro testing and associating our various partners and stakeholders: suppliers, supervisory authorities, professional associations, etc.

 STUDIES ON ANIMALS